Liam Payne had ‘multiple substances’ in his body, initial toxicology report reveals

 Liam Payne had “multiple substances” in his system when he died after falling from a third-floor hotel balcony in Buenos Aires, Argentina, early toxicology results have revealed.

 A preliminary toxicology report found that the former One Direction singer, who died on October 16 at age 31, had drugs in his system at the time of his death, sources told ABC News on Monday (October 21).
-One of the substances included “pink cocaine” – a recreational drug that typically includes a combination of methamphetamine, ketamine, MDMA, according to the National Institutes of Health.
-A handmade aluminum pipe was also found in his hotel room, the news outlet reported.
+One of the substances reportedly included “pink cocaine” – a recreational drug that typically includes a combination of methamphetamine, ketamine, MDMA, per the National Institutes of Health.

 According to the New York Times, the final toxicology results are pending, with no confirmed date for their release.
 A spokesman for the Buenos Aires police also said the preliminary toxicology report was handed over to the local prosecutor’s office, which is investigating the death as a matter of protocol.